-Moving to a new home or starting at a new school can be stressful life transitions for kids.
-But what happens when both take place at the same time?
+Moving to a new home or starting at a new school can be stressful life transitions for kids—but what happens when both take place at the same time?
 How do you help your child cope and get comfortable with so much unfamiliar territory?
-Below, we share some tips and tricks to help kids transition more smoothly with moving and heading to school!
+Check out these 15 tips for moving with kids and starting a new school!

 Break the News in a Positive Way